jevi061/ops/README.md

     cmd: make test
   upload:
     desc: upload tested project to remote
-    upload:
-      src: .
-      dest: /app
+    cmd: src -> dst
   deploy:
     desc: deploy tested project to remote
     cmd: make deploy
-pipelines:
-  deploy-project:
+    deps:
+      - prepare
       - build
       - test
       - upload
-    - deploy

 ```

 #### Servers

-Visitable Servers where tasks or pipelines to run on.
+Visitable Servers where tasks to run on.
 As ops using ssh underline, servers must have sshd run and be available to visit.

 #### Tasks